tlavette/cmpe283assignment-2/README.md

 **Tonja Jean**
 * Confirmed the VM module and kernel were successfully running.
-* Perform a collaborative review of the requirements to determine the resources needed to complete.
+* Performed a collaborative review of the requirements to determine the resources needed to complete.
-* Created Nested VM
-* Perform code update of CPUID leaf node %eax=0x4FFFFFFF and %=eax=0x4FFFFFFE
+* Performed code update of CPUID leaf node %eax=0x4FFFFFFF
 * Test and debug Collaboration
+* Performed final code refactoring and compilation.
 * Collect and compile documentation.

 **Puja Kumari**
 * Confirmed the VM module and kernel were successfully running.
-* Perform a collaborative review of the requirements to determine the resources needed to complete.
+* Performed a collaborative review of the requirements to determine the resources needed to complete.
+* Installed Nested VM
-* Perform code update of CPUID leaf node %eax=0x4FFFFFFD and %=eax=0x4FFFFFFC
+* Performed code update of CPUID leaf node %eax=0x4FFFFFFE
 * Created and compiled test program
 * Test and debug Collaboration
-* Performed final code refactoring and compilation.

 * Collect and compile documentation.